oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 2. OVF on any Storage Domain - <http://www.ovirt.org/Feature/OvfOnWantedDomains>

 *   The user can import a Storage Domains and attach it directly to a Data Center, or it can be imported as 'unattached' Storage Domain, and later the user can attach it to a Data Center he desires.
-*   When attaching a Storage Domain to a Data Center, all the entities(VMs,Templates) from the OVF_STORE disk should be retrieved from the tar file and into the Data Base table unregistered_ovf_of_entities.
+*   When attaching a Storage Domain to a Data Center, all the entities(VMs,Templates) from the OVF_STORE disk should be retrieved from the tar file and into the Data Base table unregistered_ovf_of_entities, later the user can decide how to register them into the Data Center (see <http://www.ovirt.org/Features/ImportUnregisteredEntities#General_Functionality>)
 *   If a Storage Domain will contain several OVF_STORE disks, the engine should retrieve the unregistered entities only from the newest and updated OVF_STORE disk. (see [1])
 *   If the chosen OVF_STORE disk will contain an entity which already exists in the unregistered_ovf_of_entities table (see <http://www.ovirt.org/Features/ImportUnregisteredEntities#General_Functionality>), the engine will replace the data in the unregistered_ovf_of_entities table with the VM fetched from the OVF_STORE disk.
 *   If a Storage Domain will not contain the OVF_STORE disk, the engine should attach the Storage Domain without any unregistered entities, and a message in the engine log should be presented.